HDMS Dannebroge

-HDMS Dannebroge was a ship of the line of the Royal Dano-Norwegian Navy which exploded and sank on 4 October 1710 during the Battle of Køge Bay of the Great Northern War.
-541 of her 600 crew were killed in the explosion and sinking, with one third of the victims being Norwegian.
+HDMS Dannebroge was a ship of the line of the Royal Dano-Norwegian Navy, which exploded and sank on 4 October 1710 during the Battle of Køge Bay of the Great Northern War.
+Of the 600 crew on board, 541 were killed in the explosion and sinking, one third of the victims being Norwegian.
 Admiral Iver Huitfeldt was among the dead.